ibm-cloud-docs/containers/storage-block-vpc.md

 In this quick start guide, you create a 10Gi 5IOPS tier {{site.data.keyword.block_storage_is_short}} volume in your cluster by creating a PVC to dynamically provision the volume.
 Then, you create an app deployment that mounts your PVC.
 {: shortdesc}

+Before you begin, choose from the [available generation 2 storage classes](/docs/containers?topic=containers-storage-block-vpc-sc-ref).

 Your {{site.data.keyword.block_storage_is_short}} volumes can be mounted by multiple pods as long as those pods are scheduled on the same node.
 {: note}